TalentLayer/user-docs/technical-guides/messaging.md

 ```

 Conversations will be accessible through the "conversations" variable, and messages through the "conversationMessages" variable after this step.

+**XmtpChatMessage**
+During the loading of the conversation's messages, the messages are converted to a custom type: "XmtpChatMessage", which is lighter than the "DecodedMessage" type from the XMTP SDK.
+This action is done through the function "buildChatMessage" in the "messaging/utils.ts" file.
+This message conversion is also done in the message & conversation listeners (see below).

 #### 2.3.
 XMTP hooks